akr411/akr411/README.md

 Fully-configured Neovim setup with LSP support, formatting, and linting for Rust, Go, Python, TypeScript, and more...

-## Currently Learning

-- Rust Systems Programming
-- Advanced Go Patterns

 ## Let's Connect

-Feel free to explore my repositories and reach out if you'd like to collaborate on developer tools or Linux customization projects.
+Feel free to explore my repositories and reach out if you'd like to collaborate.

 ---